 We are very proud to offer a youth component to the NIFF for youth under the age of 19.
 The youth festival will be included in the NIFF body but will be governed by a separate group, to ensure that the youth are treated fairly and have the same opportunities available to the

 professional filmmakers in the NIFF.
 Adult filmmakers are not allowed to enter the youth festival however a youth may submit their body of work into any competition in both the youth and adult components.Community Impact

-Our goal for the Newark International Film Festival is to provide opportunities, platforms, and bring awareness to great talent in filmmaking throughout the year.
-The NIFF will have a not-for-profit component that will serve the city of Newark all year round in partnership with the Newark Office of Film & Television.
+Our goal for the Newark International Film Festival is to provide opportunities, platforms, and bring awareness to great talent in film-making throughout the year.
+The NIFF also has a not-for-profit component that will serve the city of Newark all year round in partnership with the Newark Office of Film & Television.
 The partnership will host special workshops, training and job development for Newark residents in the film industry as well as the next upcoming film festival.

 One of the programs that the festival will support is the Script to Screen program.
 Youth ages 12 to 21 will be encouraged to help create a movie or TV idea as a group and see it through from script conception to screen, while learning all of the aspects of the business.

 The Newark International Film Festival award show will be hosted at The New Jersey Performing Arts Center.
 The awards show will be a two and a half hour show with celebrity hosts and performances.
 The NIFF awards show will be filmed and packaged for TV and the rights to the show will be shopped around to cable and television networks.
 The Hannibal Goodwin Award for Innovation in Film-making honors the work of especially innovative filmmakers and pays homage to Hannibal Goodwin, the Episcopal priest who invented celluloid film 1887 in Newark, NJ.